Are you a caregiver for a parent or spouse who has Dementia?

 2. The Importance of Movement for your Parent…and You!

 “Meg, on the days you exercise with my dad, I notice him standing straighter, he is happier and less confused.”

 Many people with dementia lose their initiative to exercise or maintain physical activity on their own.

 Have you noticed that the senior in your life spends most days sitting down?

-When seniors with dementia are active, there is more blood flow to their brain.
+When seniors with dementia are active, there is more blood flow to their brains.
 Their joints and muscles become stronger.
 Their mental health improves.
 They will sleep better.

 And… the same benefits are there for you too!

 If you live in the same city as your parent, take them for a walk down the hallway when you visit.
 Maybe they use a walker or are in a wheelchair.
 A change of environment can be so positive for your parent, and it can help to spark conversation as well.

 If you live out of town, ask the main caregivers to encourage your parent to move and stretch with them.
 Look into group exercise classes that are in their building and find someone to accompany them there.